jwalton/rust-book-abridged/docs/ch08-common-collections.md

 let s = &hello[0..4];
 ```

 Here `s` ends up being a `&str` that contains the first four bytes of the string, which will be the string "Зд".
-If you tried to get `&hello[0..1]`, this would return the first byte, but since this would result in an invalid UTF-8 string, this will cause your a panic.
+If you tried to get `&hello[0..1]`, this would return the first byte, but since this would result in an invalid UTF-8 string, this will cause a panic.
 You need to be extremely careful when slicing strings that you are slicing at valid char boundaries.

 ### Methods for Iterating Over Strings